 She also attends furthering education provided by Unilock and the National Hardscape Show.

-Afton Caulkins is the 3rd generation to work at Danchris along with her husband Steve.
+Afton Michelle is the 3rd generation to work at Danchris.
 She graduated in 2010 with a degree in Landscape Design from Southern Illinois University.
 She is one of the landscape designers and manager for the Garden Center.

 Afton has also attended furthering education through Unilock, Hardscape shows, and plant seminars.